OthankQ/100-days-of-code/r1-log.md

 ### R1D11

 Drew a lot of interesting patterns and solved problems using python as a part of my studies following a syllabus.
 Created state using hooks and working buttons to change the state in react native playground

+### R1D12

+More playing around with React Native.
+Created a screen that sequentially generates View with random background color and its RGB value.
+Next step: implement archive and delete functions.